Neyami/CSentryMK2/README.md

 A basic FGD file is also included in this reposity to add enemy sentries to your maps with ease.

-## Known caveats
+## Custom weapons

-The sentry can only accept vanilla Sven Co-op weapons.
-Any custom weapon is unsupported and will be refused by the sentry.
+The sentry can easily be modified to accept custom weapons!

 ## Thanks